noabojmel/meal_agent/README.md

-# Smart Recipe Promp Engineering Agent 🍳
+# Smart Recipe Prompt Engineering Agent 🍳

 A full-stack recipe application that lets users search for meals, get random recipes from the MealDB database, and use GPT chat completion function_tools methods to generate recipes.
 Built with **React**, **Vite**, **Redux Toolkit**, **FastAPI**, and **OpenAI GPT**.